 State religion – the Emperors were believed to be gods and accorded divine honours.
 Festivals were held in their honour and sacrifices offered to their images for the unity of the Empire.

 Mystery religions – secret societies or cults that claim to help people out of difficult life situations and provide a bridge to the afterlife.
 They had certain ceremonial acts such as water rites, ritual meals, blood sacrifices which were kept secret to non-initiates e.g Mithraism, Eleusinian mysteries, Bacchanalian mysteries, mysteries of Isis.

 Judaism – the early Romans couldn’t initially distinguish Jews who practiced Judaism from Christian Jews.
 In Acts 18:12-17, Gallio the Roman governor, dismissed Paul’s case as a dispute within the sects of Judaism.
 But as unbelieving Jews increasingly opposed Christianity, the heathen also joined them

-What impressed the pagan world of the new faith of Christianity was not the familiarity, but the difference.
-They considered Christianity a “strange religion;” an illegal religion (religio illicita) and this led to the murder of many Christians.
-If Jesus was a myth and if Christianity was an offspring of paganism, the disciples and early Christians wouldn’t have laid down their lives instead of giving it up.
+What impressed the pagan world of the new faith of Christianity was not its familiarity but its difference.
+Christianity was regarded a “strange religion;” an illegal religion (religio illicita), and this led to the murder of many Christians.
+If Jesus was a myth and Christianity was merely an offspring of paganism, the disciples and early Christians wouldn’t have laid down their lives rather than give it up.

 Mithraism, however, was a mystery religion practiced between 1st-4th century A.D.
 The religion had its roots in the Hindu Vedas.
 It developed in Persia about 500 years before Christ and further developed in Zoroaster’s (Zarathustra) movement about 200 years before Christ.
 Mithraism reached its peak in third century Rome, during the same period Christianity was rapidly growing.